guesswho1234/Rex/README.md

 ## 🎮 Demo

-A full featured hosted version is available on request via email.
+Access to a full featured hosted version is available on request via email.

 ---